lukaszlesko/kohana-admin/README.md

 );
 ```

+* Put media/ into your DOCROOT path in admin directory.

-7. Retrieve BASE_URL/admin to see result!
+* Retrieve BASE_URL/admin to see result!